cverbah/Jupyter-Notebooks/Sentiment Analysis/README.md

 # About
-To perform a sentiment analysis on a dataset containing tweets related to a US industry.
-Some supervised machine learning algorithm are applied and evaluated.
+A sentiment analysis is performed on a dataset containing tweets related to a US industry.
+Some supervised machine learning algorithms are applied and evaluated.

 ##
 por hacer....